67272-App-Design-Dev/bookmanager_docker/DockerLab.md

 	Note how we are copying adding our app and also running some additional 	commands like installing our gems and initializing the database.
 We also 	specify with the `CMD` key to start our Rails app when a container 	with our image launches.

-7. Let's stop the previous instance of the container from the dashboard or with the command `docker stop bookmanager`, and run the following to create a new instance:
+7. Now let's rebuild the image with `docker build -t bookmanager .`, stop the previous instance of the container from the dashboard or with the command `docker stop bookmanager`, and run the following to create a new instance:

    ```
    docker run --name bookmanager -dp 3000:3000 --rm bookmanager
    ```

 	Note that we are now specifying the `p` flag which binds the container's 	port 3000 to our local machine's port 3000.
 Our container will run our Rails 	application on port 3000 and we want to be able to access it from our local 	machine.
+We also specify the `d` flag to run our container in "detatched 	mode" or in the background.

 8. Now verify that you can visit the application on your local computer at port 3000.
 Visit the authors page and add some entries.